ansyblenetwork/aquietlife/_posts/2021-07-05-choosing-strikes.md

 However, this still doesn't help you decide which rate of return is best.
 There isn't really a clean answer.
 As I noted in the introduction, opportunism should swamp almost any rule of thumb.

 There is soft piece of wisdom, however, that I like to keep in mind.
-It comes from [an interview with Charlie Munger](https://www.youtube.com/watch?v=53vXIbsaBgw), which was about investing, but one phrase sticks.
+It comes from [an interview with Charlie Munger](https://www.youtube.com/watch?v=53vXIbsaBgw), which was about investing rather than trading, but one phrase sticks.

 Here is the relevant anecdote: